Formation of GW230529 from Isolated Binary Evolution: Conclusion

 \section{Conclusion}

-In this {\em Letter}, we use \texttt{COMPAS} to explore the formation of GW230529, which is a mgBHNS merger between a $3.6^{+0.7}_{-1.2}M_\odot$ BH and a $1.43^{+0.59}_{-0.19}M_\odot$ NS reported by the LVK Collaboration.
-By adopting the `delayed' SN prescription, our population synthesis simulations can simultaneously match the inferred event rate densities of GW230529-like mgBHNS and the total BHNS mergers, along with the population distribution of the BH mass in BHNS mergers modeled by the LVK Collaboration.
-The mass posterior of GW230529 significantly overlaps with the highest probability region of the simulated BHNS population.
-Thus, we suggest that GW230529 could originate from the isolated binary evolution channel.
+In this paper, we use \texttt{COMPAS} to explore the formation of GW230529, which is a mgBHNS merger between a $3.6^{+0.7}_{-1.2}M_\odot$ BH and a $1.43^{+0.59}_{-0.19}M_\odot$ NS reported by the LVK Collaboration.
+By adopting the `delayed' SN prescription, our population synthesis simulations can simultaneously match the inferred event rate densities of the mgBHNS and total BHNS mergers {obtained from the population analyses}, along with the population distribution of the BH mass in BHNS mergers modeled by the LVK Collaboration.
+The mass posterior of GW230529 significantly overlaps with the highest probability region of the simulated BHNS population. {Furthermore, mgBHNS mergers can also originate from dynamical formation in dense stellar environments or triple system, but the expected rate densities could be much lower than inferred GW mgBHNS rate densities \citep[e.g.,][]{Fragione2020,Gupta2020,Ye2020,Tagawa2021}.
+Since GW230529 contributes significantly to the current inferred mgBHNS rate densities}, we suggest that GW230529 could originate from the isolated binary evolution channel.

 By considering two specific EoSs of AP4 and DD2, the probabilities that GW230529 can have tidal disruption are $12.8\%$ and $63.2\%$, respectively.
 If GW230529 is a disrupted event, the associated kilonova is predicted to have an apparent magnitude of $\sim23-24\,{\rm{mag}}$, and hence, can be detected by the present survey projects and the LSST in the future.
-Since GW230529 could be an off-axis event inferred from the GW observation, its associated GRB might be too dim to be observed by $\gamma$-ray detectors, interpreting the lack of a detected GRB associated with the event.
+Since GW230529 could be an off-axis event inferred from the GW observation, its associated GRB might be too dim to be observed by $\gamma$-ray detectors, interpreting the lack of a detected GRB associated with the event. {Our results are generally consistent with those suggested by other recent studies \citep[e.g.,][]{Chandra2024,Ronchini2024}.}